Lead Foundation Services and SupportLead Services Overview

 Program Unit Funding (PUF)

-Alberta Education provides Program Unit Funding (PUF) to assist children between the ages of 2 years, 8 months and less than 6 years of age (as of September 1 of the school year) with severe delays within a school or community ECS program.
+Alberta Education provides a program called Program Unit Funding (PUF) to assist children with diverse needs within a school or community ECS program.

-Our experienced teams help children develop age-appropriate skills to encourage later school success in areas such as talking, listening, playing, moving, learning, and participating.
-We work closely with families and ECS programs to create developmentally appropriate, measurable goals that are tailored to each child’s strengths and needs.
+Our experienced teams help children develop skills and strategies to encourage success in areas such as talking, listening, playing, moving, learning, and participating.
+We work closely with families and ECS programs to create developmentally appropriate plans with goals and strategies that are tailored to each child’s strengths and areas of need.
+PUF programs may include an Educational Assistant.

 Mild-Moderate Funding

-Our team creates flexible, goal-focused programs to support these children in experiencing success within their family’s chosen ECS program.
+Our team creates flexible, goal-focused programs to support all children in experiencing success within their family’s chosen ECS program.

 English as a Second Language Funding

-For families new to Canada or families who speak another language at home, our staff can help parents access resources and make connections within their community.
+For families new to Canada or families who speak another language at home, our staff may help parents access resources and make connections within their community.

 Lead Parent TestimonialsFamily Support for Children with Disabilities (FSCD) Programs